jasonvan/prexel/planning.md

 ### Interpreter

+* Review aggregation method.
+It might be more clear to break this up into separate methods
 * Use the left multiplicity value for aggregation
 * Use the right multiplicity value for aggregation
 * need to handle "S" character, and create class variable in source code